restrepom5/CSC-550-Fundamentals-of-Mobile-Apps-Dev/Chris_Soria/my-app/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+One potential performance bottleneck in this app is scrolling through a long list of food reviews on the Reviews screen.
+As the number of reviews grows, each item (with text, styling, and layout) adds work to the JS and UI threads, which can lead to janky or sluggish scrolling on lower-end devices.
+I inspected this behavior using the React DevTools Profiler and by watching how the app felt when rapidly scrolling a large list of reviews in the Android emulator.

+To help with this, I use `FlatList` for reviews so that rows are virtualized instead of all rendered at once.
+In the future, I would further optimize by memoizing review row components, debouncing any filter/search input, and lazy-loading heavier content (like images or extra metadata) to avoid unnecessary re-renders while scrolling.